nasserhadim/prizeversity/README.md

 3. Install a code editor like [VS Code](https://code.visualstudio.com/).

-4. Create Google OAuth Client ID/Secret for `.env` file
+4. Create Google OAuth Client ID/Secret (to be included in the `.env` file later).

-> You can create one by navigating to: https://console.cloud.google.com/apis/credentials
+> You can create one by navigating to: https://console.cloud.google.com/apis/credentials and then creating a "project".
 >
 > Make sure to add/register the redirect_uri, e.g. `http://localhost:5000/api/auth/google/callback`.
 You can do so from the `Project > OAuth 2.0 Client IDs > Authorized redirect URIs > Add URI`
 >